Search in MDM

 Further

-That such a friend, I hope my answers can help you a little and not confuse you more hehe
+Hey friend, I hope my answers can help you a little and not confuse you more, haha.

-as you will have noticed in the book that you read one of the many difference between a STD transmission and an automatic is that: in the STD transmission there is a mechanical coupling between the engine and the transmission crosses from the clutch, in an automatic transmission the coupling is hydraulic.
-This hydraulic coupling is performed within Torsion converter.
+As you probably noticed in the book you read, one of the many differences between a standard and an automatic transmission is that: in a standard transmission, there's a mechanical coupling between the engine and the transmission through the clutch, while in an automatic transmission, the coupling is hydraulic.
+This hydraulic coupling takes place inside the torque converter.

-The Torsion converter performs 2 phases: torsional pair multiplier and hydraulic coupling.
-But there are converters who perform a third phase that is mechanical coupling.
+The torque converter performs two phases: torque multiplier and hydraulic coupling.
+But there are converters that perform a third phase, which is mechanical coupling.

-1.- In cruise speed, the torque converter (or torsion converter) is in a hydraulic coupling phase, the stator serves to direct the oil from the turbine.
+1. At cruising speed, the torque converter is in the hydraulic coupling phase; the stator directs the oil coming from the turbine.

-At the moment you selected D the computer received a signal from a sensor called TR, at that time it energized a solenoid or more (depending on the transmission) to conduct the flow of oil to the 1st speed clutch, so you have or not step on the brake pedal those signals by the computer are already performed.
+When you select D, the computer receives a signal from a sensor called TR.
+This energizes one or more solenoids (depending on the transmission) to direct oil flow to the first-gear clutch.
+Whether or not the brake pedal is pressed, these signals from the computer are already in place.

-5.- That depends on the type of handling, for that the computer needs to know the values of engine sensors such as TPS, ECT, MAF, MAP, CKP and VSS
+5. That depends on the driving style.
+For that, the computer needs to know the values from engine sensors like TPS, ECT, MAF, MAP, CKP, and VSS.

-6.- In fact there are for example the manual valve, but each transmission is different you can find with simple transmissions of a single body of valves and more complex with several valve bodies.
+6. Yes, there are manual valves, but each transmission is different.
+You can find simple transmissions with a single valve body and more complex ones with multiple valve bodies.

 Please connect or create account to join the conversation.